Being Heumann: Production

 The film is directed by Sian Heder, who – with Rebekah Taussig – adapted the Judy Heumann memoir, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist.
-The film is from Apple Studios and is produced by David Permut and Kevin Walsh, whose the Walsh Company has an overall deal with Apple.
+The film is from Apple Studios and is produced by David Permut and Kevin Walsh, whose Walsh Company has an overall deal with Apple.
 Heumann's managers, John W. Beach and Kevin Cleary of Gravity Squared Entertainment, are also producers.

 In May 2025, Ruth Madeley was cast to play Heumann.
 Mark Ruffalo and Dylan O'Brien were added to the cast the following month.
 In July 2025, Madeline Delp, Rob Delaney, Ray Fisher, Michael Patrick Thornton, Antwan Tolliver, Daniel Durant, Jon Beavers, Roberta Colindrez, and Russell Harvard joined the cast.

 Principal photography took place in Toronto in mid-2025.

+Release

+In July 2026, Being Heumann was announced as the opening film of the Toronto International Film Festival.
+It is scheduled to be released in select theaters on November 6, 2026, and will be released on Apple TV on November 13.

+Reception

+Critical response

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 84%, based on 32 reviews, with an average rating of 7.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 15 critics, indicating "generally favorable" reviews.